Bentonville man gets 25 years for rape, fleeing to Virgin Islands

 Chris Gravely, a Bentonville police officer, testified at a March hearing U.S. marshals found Workman in June 2020 in the U.S. Virgin Islands.

-Gravely said two Benton County Sheriff's Office deputies flew to the Virgin Islands to bring Workman back to Benton County, but couldn't because of an incident at the airport.
+Gravely said two Benton County sheriff's office deputies flew to the Virgin Islands to bring Workman back to Benton County, but they couldn't because of an incident at the airport.
 Workman attempted to flee and was stopped by a Virgin Islands police officer, Gravely said.

 Workman attempted to reach for the officer's gun and one of the deputies took Workman to the ground, Gravely said.